 If you engage with recruiters on specific roles, you can probe them for general market information (read our blog on “negotiating salary” for some great tips).
 But be careful as they will be expecting this discussion to be based on your genuine interest in their specific role, not a market testing exercise for you.

 Tip #2: Time It

 The optimal time to approach your boss for a raise is when you’ve contributed strongly to the value of the company – completing a big project, solving a problem, bringing in new clients or taking on new responsibilities.

-Choosing the right time to raise the topic is critical.
+The answer to “how to ask your boss for a pay rise” is critically dependent on the time and situation.
 Demonstrate your knowledge of where the company is at financially, and when formal pay negotiations occur.
 Avoid periods of cost-cutting or down-sizing, and choose periods of profitability and growth.
 Have you recently lost major accounts or has your company recently downgraded their market advice and outlook for shareholders?

 If you have regular performance reviews raise the subject proactively and use review results as tangible ways of demonstrating your increasing value and contribution.
 Record these discussions, be proactive, but also patient.

 In most cases salary budgets are set before final, annual performance reviews, so if your appraisal is in October, ask for the raise in August.
 This allows more time in the budget process and a recent and relevant history of why you deserve a raise.